 Leprosy (also known as Hansen’s disease) is a chronic infectious disease caused by bacteria, which is often spread through droplets from the nose and mouth.
 The disease, which can have a long incubation period, causes disfiguring lesions on the skin as well as nerve damage.

-If the disease is not detected and treated, it progresses to a second stage that causes observable and permanent impairments, such as loss and shortening of fingers and toes, and blindness (known as Grade 2 disability).
+The first stage of leprosy leads to loss of sensation and muscle weakness in the facial muscles, hands and feet (this is known as Grade 1 disability).
+If the disease is not diagnosed and treated, it progresses to a second stage that causes observable and permanent impairments, such as the shortening and/or loss of the fingers and toes, and blindness (known as Grade 2 disability).